cmark0v/linux_hax/linuxhax.rst

 - ``time`` -TIMES A COMMAND in human readable down to ms
 - ``date`` -the timestamp in a human readable format, can spit out other formats cehck man apge
 - ``ln`` -typically invoked as ``ln -s``, which creates a symbolic link
-- ``fsck`` -checks ahrd drives
+- ``fsck`` -checks hard drives
 - ``fdisk`` -partition hard drves
 - ``mkfs`` -makes the default fs, ext4 or whatever your system thinks is the default, for other fs do ``mkfs.<x>`` or ``mkfs -t <x>`` - make other kinds of fs ``<x>``, IE format partitions
-- ``yes`` -englss loop of 'y'... for dealign ith annoying meuus with the y/n? promps using pipe
+- ``yes`` -endless loop of 'y'... for dealign with annoying menus with the y/n? prompts using pipe
 - ``wipefs`` -removed disk label
 - ``shred`` - destroy files by writing random data to the location they were stored on disk(doesnt work on some filesystems) or write random data to a whole disk
 - ``cryptsetup`` - setup luks volumes
 - ``cron`` -service for running periodic tasks.
 - ``ranger`` - file explorer command line tool. vim bindings, written in python. navigate filesystem in ncurses text interface
 - ``lfm`` - shitty version of ranger seems really old
-- ``lf`` - newer unfinished version of ranger lgihter and focused on the use of external tools to open things, not in repos https://github.com/gokcehan/lf
+- ``lf`` - newer unfinished version of ranger lighter and focused on the use of external tools to open things, not in repos https://github.com/gokcehan/lf
 - ``head``- get top 10 lines of the file, use -n to specify numlines
 - ``tail``- some as above, last 10 lines as default
 - ``cut``- more general than the 2 above, check the manpage, cuts chars bytes lines....